3xCaffeine/rag/README.md

 The project consists of four main components:

 - **Ingestion Pipeline**
-  Reads documents (PDFs, text, markdown), splits and vectorizes them, and stores embeddings in a vector database (e.g. Pinecone, Weaviate).
+  Reads documents (PDFs, text, image and audio transcriptions), splits and vectorizes them, and stores embeddings in a vector database.

 - **Backend API**
   A FastAPI service exposing endpoints for querying the vector store, invoking SoTa LLMs such as Deepseek, and streaming chat responses.